nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 The consumer system SHALL only use the amend appointment capability to amend:

+  - `description` or `comment` fields.
+Providers SHALL return an error when any other field is amended.
-  - future appointments where appointment start dateTime is after the current date and time.
-If the appointment start date is in the past the provider SHALL return an error.
+  - future appointments where appointment start date/time is after the current date/time.
+If the appointment start date/time is in the past the provider SHALL return an error.
   - appointments that have not been cancelled.
 Providers SHALL return an error where an amendment to a cancelled appointment is received.
-  - `description` or `comment` fields.
-Providers SHALL return an error when any other field is amended.

 ### Request operation ###